Need Employment?

 Where Are You Looking For Employment?

 Make prayer your priority when looking for a new job!
-Being unemployed can be very stressful, based on my personal experiences, but God knows what you need and how to fill your needs.
+Tell others that you are looking for work.
+Being unemployed can be very stressful, based on my personal experience, but I don’t know what you need or how to meet them.
 However, prayer, word of mouth, and learning some can help are the top three tools for finding a job!
 Just imagine for a moment if Jesus had a resume, and what it would look like?

 Keeping the right attitude and trust that God controls everything is also critical.
-Yes, it can blow your self-esteem, but realize that this is a temporary thing you are going through.
+Yes, it can undermine your self-esteem, but realize this is a temporary situation you are going through.
 While looking for employment, make finding a new job your new full-time job.
-Build your resume, look on the internet, make phone calls, contact friends for leads and opportunities, brainstorm, and be sure to keep up your physical health during this brief time.
+Build your resume, look online, make phone calls, contact friends for leads and opportunities, brainstorm, and maintain your physical health during this brief period.
+Ask others to pray for you!

 My dad taught me something critical that helped me in my life.
-Need to find employment; “When you do a job, do it good!” ~ Bill Greguska
+Need to find employment; “When you do a job, do it well!” ~ Bill Greguska

 Typical Questions In An Interview!

-Using examples helps support what you say you can do.
+Using examples helps support your points.
 Past behavior is one of the best indicators of future behavior.
 Organize your examples using STAR—situation or task, actions you took, and results.

 2. Tell me about your experience in “position”—Tips—Be specific: company name, how you contributed to success, what you did well.